CartoDB/academy/_app/_sql-postgis/02-postgis-in-cartodb.md

 <iframe width='100%' height='520' frameborder='0' src='https://documentation.carto.com/viz/88c8383e-ab10-11e4-8a1f-0e853d047bba/embed_map' allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-_If you haven't gotten your feet wet with SQL in CartoDB, first check out [Lesson 1](/courses/sql-postgis/intro-to-sql-and-postgis/).
-This lesson relies exclusively on the CartoDB Editor.
+_If you haven't gotten your feet wet with SQL in CARTO, first check out [Lesson 1](/courses/sql-postgis/intro-to-sql-and-postgis/).
+This lesson relies exclusively on the CARTO Editor.
 If you're not familiar with the Editor, first get started with [Online Mapping for Beginners](/courses/beginners-course/making-your-first-map/)._

 ## Data

 **Mississippi portion of US Route 61**

 We're going to use data derived from the [Federal Highway Administration](http://www.fhwa.dot.gov/policyinformation/hpms/shapefiles.cfm).
-Copy and paste the following URL into the [CartoDB Importer](https://carto.com/docs/cartodb-editor.html#importing-data):
+Copy and paste the following URL into the [CARTO Importer](https://carto.com/docs/cartodb-editor.html#importing-data):

 {% highlight text %}
 https://carto.com/academy/d/highway_61.geojson
 {% endhighlight %}

-Don't worry about downloading and then uploading the data--just directly import it into your CartoDB account using the above link.
+Don't worry about downloading and then uploading the data--just directly import it into your CARTO account using the above link.

 **Birthplaces of Mississippi Blues Musicians**